Subaru Outback Premium

 Outback was built from the ground up with all wheel drive; Honda started with a front driver and bolted on some extra hardware later.
 More sophisticated Subaru system responds more quickly to a loss of traction.

 Outback is less likely to get caught in snow or slop.

-CR-V has slightly more volume; Outback is about ten inches longer so it's preferable for bicycles and other long cargo.
+About the same volume; Outback is about ten inches longer so it's preferable for bicycles and other long cargo.

 71 cubic feet (seats down)